oasis-open/cti-python-stix2/README.md

 ```

-Certain required attributes of all objectswill be set automatically if not
+Certain required attributes of all objects will be set automatically if not
 provided as keyword arguments:

 - If not provided, `type` will be set automatically to the correct type.
   You can also provide the type explicitly, but this is not necessary:

   ```python